libgdx/libgdx.github.io/wiki/start/import-and-running.md

 5. After that, click on the Arguments tab
 6. At the bottom, under 'Working directory' select 'Other' -> Workspace...
   ![](/assets/images/dev/eclipse/1.png)

+    On **macOS**, LWJGL3 projects require one extra step: In your Run Configuration you need to set the VM arguments to `-XstartOnFirstThread`.
+Additional information can be found [here](/news/2021/07/devlog-7-lwjgl3#do-i-need-to-do-anything-else).
+    {: .notice--warning}
-7. Then select your asset folder located in `core/assets` (or `android/assets` if you are using an Android subproject)
+7. Then select your asset folder located in `assets`

 ### In NetBeans:
 Right click the desktop project -> Run